sirfonzie/INF2004_LAB5/README.md

 <img src="/img/NoSMP.PNG" width=100% height=100%>

 Finally, before you can start compiling your code, make the following changes (lines #107 & #110) to the FreeRTOS configuration.
 The configuration file is located at "pico_w\wifi\freertos\ping\FreeRTOSConfig.h".
+This disables the SMP and ensures that there will only be a single core used in this example.

+> [NOTE]
+> Symmetric Multiprocessing (SMP) support in the FreeRTOS Kernel enables one instance of the FreeRTOS kernel to schedule tasks across multiple identical processor cores.
+The core architectures must be identical and share the same memory.

 ```
 #if FREE_RTOS_KERNEL_SMP // set by the RP2040 SMP port of FreeRTOS